BishopFox/sliver/README.md

 ### Getting Started

 Download the latest [release](https://github.com/BishopFox/sliver/releases) and see the Sliver [wiki](https://github.com/BishopFox/sliver/wiki/Getting-Started) for a quick tutorial on basic setup and usage.
+To get the very latest and greatest compile from source.

 ### Compile From Source